No Brake Fluid to Rear Brake when Bleeding: Why? How to Fix?

 The fastest way to know if you placed the calipers incorrectly is to look at the position of the bleed screw.
 It should be towards the top.
 The idea behind the top-positioning of the screw is based on the fact that trapped air bubbles tend to flow to the highest part of the caliper.

-Proceed to change the sides respectively, making sure you do not mix them.
+1. Change the sides respectively, making sure you do not mix them.

 Blocked/Leaking Pipe or Air Bubbles in the Pipe.